 Oracle Charter School is committed to providing all students, staff members, volunteers, instructional staff members, administrators, parents and visitors, a safe and civil educational environment that is free from bullying, harassment and intimidation.
 Bullying, harassment and intimidation of any kind is prohibited on or off school property, at any school sponsored function or field trip, or on a school issued mode of transportation.
-Because we are dedicated to maintaining a climate of respect and responsibility, anyone who knows of such an act occurring is mandated to immediately inform the Dean of Students.
+Because we are dedicated to maintaining a climate of respect and responsibility, anyone who knows of such an act occurring is mandated to immediately inform the Director of Student Life.

 Oracle Charter School deems bullying, harassment and intimidation as an unwelcomed or unreasonable behavior that demeans, threatens or humiliates people either as individuals or as a group.
 These unwarranted behaviors can be identified as a gesture, written note, verbal statement, graphic, electronic transmission or physical act, that could lead to the use of aggression with the intention of hurting another person.
 Some examples of bullying, harassment and intimidation are listed below.

 - name calling

 - making discriminatory remarks

 - verbally threatening